zeromq/netmq/docs/introduction.md

 Sending and receiving
 =====

 Since NetMQ is all about the sockets, it is only natural that one would expect to able to send/receive.
-Since this is such a common are of NetMQ, there is a dedicated documentation page for that which you can find here : [Receiving and Sending] (https://github.com/zeromq/netmq/blob/master/docs/receiving-sending.md)
+Since this is such a common area of NetMQ, there is a dedicated documentation page for that which you can find here : [Receiving and Sending] (https://github.com/zeromq/netmq/blob/master/docs/receiving-sending.md)